 Breathing with the elbows sticking out from the body – This indicates that your cat is having difficulty breathing.

 Bright red tongue (possible heat stroke).

 Your vet will perform a complete physical examination of your cat and look for other symptoms (such as those listed above).
-During examination he will listen to the heart and lungs for abnormal heart beat and lung sounds.
+During examination, he will listen to the heart and lungs for an abnormal heartbeat and lung sounds.

 He may wish to perform some diagnostic tests including:

 Heartworm testing – A blood test to check for the presence of antigens or antibodies in the blood.